 What You'll Need

-- A quality 12" piece of clean, dry loofah
+- 12 inch clean, dry loofah

 Prepare the Mold

-If you don't have an end cap, you can use several layers of plastic wrap and some tight rubber bands to seal the end.Continue to 4 of 10 below.
+Make sure the PVC pipe soap mold is free of any dust or dirt on the inside.
+Firmly put on the end cap.
+If you don't have an end cap, you can use several layers of plastic wrap and some tight rubber bands to seal the end.

-If it's longer than the mold, just cut the end off.
-If it's shorter, just add another piece to fill the mold.Continue to 5 of 10 below.
+Slide the loofah down into the mold.
+If it happens to be longer than the mold, cut the end off so it's even with the mold.
+If it's shorter, add another piece to fill the mold.

 Cut, Weigh, and Melt the Soap

 Cut the soap base into chunks, place them in the Pyrex, and weigh them.
 The pipe mold should hold around 40 ounces of soap base, depending on the size and shape of the loofah.
 To make sure you have enough soap, melt a full 48 ounces (or 3 pounds).
 Put the Pyrex with the soap base in the microwave, and melt it in one- to two-minute intervals until it is hot (about 180 degrees) and completely liquid.

 If you wish to incorporate fragrance in the soap, whisk in 1 ounce of your desired fragrance oil per 16 ounces of soap.
 If you're using soap coloring, add it at this point as well, following the directions on the product.

 Pour the Soap Into the Pipe Mold